G-Node/python-odml/README.md

    For some reason the compiled binary has a different look, so running the software from source gets a more native look.

+   The provided standalone package is created on linux using the `gen-win32-package.sh` script on the win32 branch.
+It requires wine though for extraction of msi-installers.

 Bugs & Questions
 ----------------